 - You will need to drink even more if you are dehydrated.
 A doctor will advise on how much to drink if you are dehydrated.

 For most adults, fluids drunk to keep hydrated should mainly be water.
 Also, ideally, include some fruit juice and soups.
-It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.
+It is best not to have drinks that contain a lot of sugar, such as fizzy drinks, as they can sometimes make diarrhoea worse.

 Rehydration drinks are recommended for people who are frail, or over the age of 60, or who have underlying health problems.
 They are made from sachets that you can buy from pharmacies.
-(The sachets are also available on prescription.)
 You add the contents of the sachet to water.
 Rehydration drinks provide a good balance of water, salts, and sugar.
 The small amount of sugar and salt helps the water to be absorbed better from the gut (intestines) into the body.
 They do not stop or reduce diarrhoea.
 Do not use home-made salt/sugar drinks, as the quantity of salt and sugar has to be exact.

 Eat as normally as possible